favorite kindle frenzy blogs

 Marx: A Very Short Introduction, Peter Singer: meh.

 Das Parfum, Patrick Süskind.
-A sort of Humbert Humbert meets Hannibal Lecter meets Quasimodo story, in which the deformed but prodigiously talented Jean-Baptiste Grenouille is driven by his talent to a life of violent crime, all told in the language of high erudition.
+A sort of Humbert Humbert meets Hannibal Lecter meets Quasimodo story, in which the deformed but prodigiously talented Jean-Baptiste Grenouille is driven by his talent to a life of violent crime, all told with great flourish.

 The Perennial Philosophy, Aldous Huxley - liberal portions of erudition and dazzle heaped atop a rickety platform: the total failure to distinguish the preternatural from the supernatural, real distinctions from logical distinctions; and I imagine a host of other things.